nshiab/simple-data-analysis/README.md

 ## SDA in an Observable notebook

 Observable notebooks are great for data analysis in JavaScript.
-This [example](https://observablehq.com/@nshiab/hello-simple-data-analysis) shows you how to use simple-data-analysis in one of them.
+This [example](https://observablehq.com/@nshiab/hello-simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript) shows you how to use simple-data-analysis in one of them.

+Check this other notebook too if you are interested in the library geospatial capabilities.

 ## SDA in an HTML page